 Since 2013, Melanie has served as an executive member of the Ontario Bar Association, Criminal Justice Section, and presently fills the office of Vice-Chair.

 In the course of her work for the OBA, Melanie is actively involved in organizing continuing professional development programs for defence and Crown lawyers, and has both chaired and been an invited speaker at numerous such professional and educational events.
-She frequently represents the Criminal Justice Section on matters affecting the criminal legal community, and has also participated in drafting submissions to the government on criminal law issues.
+She frequently represents the OBA Criminal Justice Section on matters affecting the criminal legal community, and participates in drafting submissions to the government on legislative and policy issues.
 She maintains a strong commitment to mentoring junior members of the profession, and is also a long-standing member of the Criminal Lawyers’ Association.

-Melanie has published a number of articles on criminal law issues and also regularly provides legal commentary at Advocate Daily.
-In service to the community, Melanie serves as Vice-Chair of the Board of Directors of Breakaway Addiction Services: a non-profit charitable organization committed to reducing harm and enhancing the health of people with addiction issues.
+In service to the community at large, Melanie also sits on the Board of Directors of Breakaway Addiction Services: a non-profit charitable organization committed to reducing harm and enhancing the health of people with addiction issues.